 But if there’s some part of you that feels that your life is weighed down or burdened by having so many physical possessions (even if you get enjoyment out of them from time to time), then maybe it’s worth considering digital options as well.

-Let’s talk about the benefits and how digitisation and how it can help you live a simpler life.
+Let’s talk about the benefits digitisation and how it can help you live a simpler life.